 We finally went to The Maldives!
 After 5 years in Dubai and 6 years in Singapore, we finally made it to paradise.
 Back in December 2020, the Maldives was one of the only countries easily accessible from Dubai and accepting tourists without quarantine.
 So I guess it was the perfect excuse to finally go.
 Looking for the best hotel in the Maldives was not easy!
 There are so many options, so many gorgeous hotels, but also such a high price tag.
 We wanted to have a true Maldives experience, with the overwater villa, etc, but we didn’t want to break the bank completely.
-We finally landed on Kuramathi Island resort, which seemed to be a really great quality-price deal and one of the best all-inclusive resorts in the Maldives.
+We finally landed on Kuramathi Island resort, which seemed to be a really great quality-price deal and one of the best all-inclusive resorts in the Maldives for a long weekend getaway.
 And it was!!
 Our first time in the Maldives was amazing and only made me want to go back for more.

 If you are looking for a high-end resort in the Maldives, with incredible beaches and a large variety of restaurants, Kuramathi Island resort might be the right place for you, so read up!

 HOW TO GET TO KURAMATHI ISLAND RESORT